Mr. Terry Yung

 Mr. Chen has served on the S.U.C.C.E.S.S.
 Society Board of Directors since 2016, and also volunteers with The Children’s Foundation, where he is Treasurer and Director.
 He is also on the Burnaby Board of Trade’s Board of Directors.

-Ms. Law is Principal of Clapperton Consulting, where she specializes in organizational culture and leadership development, strategic communications and change management.
-As a Certified Association Executive, she served as Executive Director at Family Services of Greater Vancouver Foundation, and also with Community Volunteer Connections.
+Rebecca is Principal of Clapperton Consulting, where she specializes in organizational culture and leadership development, strategic communications and change management.
+As a Certified Association Executive, she served as Executive Director at Family Services of Greater Vancouver Foundation, Community Volunteer Connections, and currently NatureKids BC.
 She has held a variety of senior roles with BC Hydro with responsibilities in Diversity & Inclusion, Indigenous Relations, as well as Engagement and Learning.

 In addition to her role as S.U.C.C.E.S.S.
-Society Board Member, Ms. Law also serves as Director for the Minerva Foundation for BC Women, Leadership Vancouver, Mount Pleasant Family Centre, and Canadian Club.
+Society Board Member, Rebecca also has served as Director for the Minerva Foundation for BC Women, Leadership Vancouver, Mount Pleasant Family Centre, and Canadian Club.

-Ms. Liang is a Partner with the law firm of Clark Wilson LLP, and specializes in estate and trust litigation, estate planning, estate administration and cross-border asset recovery.
-Born in Shanghai and a long-time Canadian, Ms. Liang is one of a few fluent Mandarin litigators practicing in Vancouver.
+Lauren is a Partner with the law firm of Clark Wilson LLP, and specializes in litigation, including estate & trust litigation and commercial litigation especially those involving international elements.
+Born and raised in mainland China and a long-time Canadian,.
+Lauren is one of a few English-fluent and native-Chinese litigators practicing within a major law firm in Vancouver.
 Her cross-cultural background and cross-disciplinary experience between business and law allows her to assist a wide range of clients.
-She is committed to giving back to the community, including but not limited to offering legal seminars to business financial professionals on philanthropic activities.
+She is committed to giving back to the community, including but not limited to offering legal seminars to business and financial professionals on philanthropic activities.

 In addition to her service on the S.U.C.C.E.S.S.
-Society Board of Directors, Ms. Liang also serves as an Advisory Committee Member for the BC Children’s Hospital Foundation.
+Society Board of Directors, Lauren also serves as an Advisory Committee Member for the BC Children’s Hospital Foundation.

-Ms. Song serves on the S.U.C.C.E.S.S.
+Helen serves on S.U.C.C.E.S.S.
 Society Board of Directors, as well as on the Board for City Opera Vancouver.

-Ms. Wong is a Certified Public Accountant, Chartered Accountant, and is an accomplished finance professional with over two decades of experience in audit, risk management and planning.
-She is currently the Director, Internal Audit for Vancity, and prior to this position held a number of senior management roles within ICBC.
+Kathleen is a Certified Public Accountant, Chartered Accountant, and is an accomplished finance professional with over two decades of experience in audit, risk management and planning.
+She is currently the chief auditor for a private North American utility company and prior to this position, held a number of senior management roles with Vancity and ICBC.

 In addition to her service on the S.U.C.C.E.S.S.
-Society Board of Directors, Ms. Wong has also served as Trustee for the Credit Union Foundation of BC and as Director for the Vancouver Chapter of the Institute of Internal Auditors.
+Society Board of Directors, Kathleen has also served as Trustee for the Credit Union Foundation of BC and as Director for the Vancouver Chapter of the Institute of Internal Auditors.

-Mr. Wong is a Chartered Financial Analyst and Vice President of Finance at the Vancity.
-He currently leads a team of professionals who manage the finances and monitors the financial risks for Vancity and its subsidiaries.
-He has had a number of other senior roles in developing and growing a foreign exchange business after starting his finance career as a junior foreign exchange trader.
+Terry is a Chartered Financial Analyst and currently the Vice President of Treasury at the Vancity.
+He leads a team of professionals who manage the finances, investments and financial risks for Vancity and its subsidiaries.
+He has had a number of other senior roles in finance, and also led in the development and growth of a foreign exchange business after starting his finance career as a junior foreign exchange trader.
 Prior to joining Vancity, Terry was a treasury analyst with the City of Vancouver where he managed the city’s investment portfolio and its banking relationships.

 Mr. Wong is a corporate/commercial lawyer specialized in securities law.
 He is called to the Bar in British Columbia and previously in the Northwest Territories.
 He has practiced as in-house counsel, as well as with large law firms in the private sector.
 In the public service, he was the former head of corporate and securities regulation for the Northwest Territories, as well as senior legal counsel with a provincial securities commission.
 He has also provided independent development consulting to a foreign government.
 He most recently served as General Counsel & Corporate Secretary for a TSX-listed, public mining company.